sagemath/trac_to_gh/Issue 485.md

 # Issue 485: SAGElite -- release a first version of SAGE Lite

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/485

 Original creator: was